• Skip to primary navigation

 Jump to Recipe

-This Apple Cinnamon Overnight Oats recipe is not only yummy but makes a good case for helping with weight loss.
-The sweet, crisp apple pairs beautifully with the chewy oats, plump juicy raisins, warm cinnamon, and crunchy walnut topping.
+This healthy vegan Apple Cinnamon Overnight Oats recipe is not only yummy but makes a good case for helping with weight loss.
+The sweet, crisp apple pairs beautifully with chewy oats, plump juicy raisins, warm cinnamon, and crunchy walnut topping.
 Overnight oats are a quick, easy, and perfect grab-and-go breakfast for work, school, or traveling.
+This recipe is gluten-free, soy-free, and has no added sugar.

 side view close up of apple cinnamon overnight oats in a mason jar sitting on a wooden surface, with apple blurred in the background